Cookies - BiscottiView Our Alphabetical Recipe Index for Cookies - Biscotti

 Chunks of banana, scattersings of granola or mueslix cereal, a few toffee chips are all laced together in this brown sugar, honey, and nutty biscotti.
 The aroma is pure and comforting like grandma-style banana bread but with a crunch (plus you can dip this banana sweetie in your latte; you can't do that with a slice of banana bread).
 The chunks of banana seem to melt during baking into pockets of banana/toffee goodness.

-I looked high and low, after seeing Stranger and Fiction, which is about a baker in love, for a recipe for Bavarian Sugar Cookies.
-I could not find anything other than other people also searching for such a recipe.
-I knew I had to then create a cookie that was crisp, light, sweet, and European and holiday-ish.
-It took many tries, as recipes of my imagination often do, but this is the pure and simple cookie I wanted.
 My Bavarian cookie is a homey sugar cookie that is gently crisp, crunchy but not hard or snappy.
 It is as comforting as a Bavarian grandmother who is also the best village baker.
 The addition of toasted almonds adds to the bouquet of flavor but the nuts are optional if you prefer a nut free sugar cookie.
 The real trick is cream of tartar and baking soda.
 Together, those leaveners create freshly-made baking powder (versus store bought).
 Using this fresh leavening results in a unique tender crunchiness that makes this cookie so special.
-You can roll these thin as Pringles or 1/8 inch thick for two entirely different cookie experiences.
-No one can eat just one of these cookies.
-In fact, I’ve seen people down a dozen.

 Gar, is this good!
 Nippy cheddar, a packet of dry cheddar powder from a pantry box of Mac ‘N Cheese, beer, Dijon and a shot of Tabasco make these the perfect foil to holiday cocktails, ale, or simply Perrier and cranberry juice.
 If you slice thin shavings of the log and bake it the second time to crisp – the shavings do nicely as crostini (instead of dry toasts).
-I used a sharp Vermont Cabot Cheddar for these gift-able, savoury biscotti www.CabotCreamery.coop
+I used a sharp Canadian cheddar or a great American cheddar (Cabot is a great choice) for these gift-able, savoury biscotti.
+As for the beer, any great Canadian beer will do but Labatt's is a classic.

 Easy to handle, and adaptable to all sorts of handling and additions (miniature chocolate chips, different extracts, finely ground nuts, spices, etc.) this is another 'little black dress' of cookie recipes to have around.
 If you want a really sandy texture, use a small proportion of shortening to replace the butter.This does double duty as an Xmas or Hanukah cut out cookie.